 The purpose of this Plan is to analyze the location and needs of Georgia's LEP population through the Four-Factor Analysis of Census data.
 The Plan establishes guidelines in accordance with Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, 65 Fed.
 Reg.
 50,121 (Aug.
 16, 2000).
-The Plan will also describe how DCA and its Sub-recipients will provide Meaningful Access to programs, eliminate or reduce LEP as a barrier to receipt of services offered by DCA programs and activities, and provide substantially equal and meaningfully effective access to DCA programs and services.
+The Plan will also describe how DCA, and its Sub-Recipients, will provide Meaningful Access to programs, eliminate, or reduce hearing impairment and LEP as a barrier to receipt of services offered by DCA programs and activities, and provide substantially equal and meaningfully effective access to DCA programs and services.

-DCA has outlined the reasonable steps to provide Meaningful Access to federally funded programs for LEP persons based on the classification of each federally funded program.
+DCA has outlined the reasonable steps to provide Meaningful Access to federally funded programs for DHH and LEP persons based on the classification of each federally funded program.
 Federally funded programs that DCA directly administers as a Direct Beneficiary (e.g., HCV program, Section 811, etc.) will provide written translations of vital documents in accordance with the results of DCA's Four-Factor Analysis.
+Minimal standards for reasonable steps may include, but are not limited to, requiring recipients to demonstrate how they have applied the four (4) factors from the Four-Factor Analysis, plus a fifth (5th) factor which notifies recipients that DCA may require additional criteria for proof of compliance with provision of meaningful access on a case-by-case base.
+Accordingly, this permits DCA the flexibility to request additional standards, if appropriate, from recipients with a larger service area or from those recipients who have more resources.

-DCA will monitor the reasonable steps taken to ensure LEP individuals have Meaningful Access to federally funded Sub-Recipient programs.
-Sub-recipient administrators (operating programs including Community Development Block Grants (CDBG), HOME, Housing Opportunities for Persons with AIDS/HIV (HOPWA), Emergency Solutions Grants (ESG), and Neighborhood Stabilization Program (NSP)), will be monitored based on their independent LAPs as directed by their independently conducted Four-Factor Analyses.
+DCA will monitor the reasonable steps taken to ensure DHH and LEP individuals have Meaningful Access to federally funded Sub-Recipient programs.
+Sub-Recipient administrators (operating programs including Community Development Block Grants (CDBG), HOME, Housing Opportunities for Persons with AIDS/HIV (HOPWA), Emergency Solutions Grants (ESG), and Neighborhood Stabilization Program (NSP)), will be monitored based on their independent LAPs as directed by their independently conducted Four-Factor Analyses.

-For Direct Sub-recipient programs (where DCA awards funds to organizations to conduct services (e.g. housing counseling agencies or housing developers)), DCA will monitor language access strategies and provide training and support language access activities.
+For Direct Sub-Recipient programs (where DCA awards funds to organizations to conduct services (e.g. housing counseling agencies or housing developers), DCA will monitor language access strategies and provide training and support language access activities.

-Under this Plan, DCA and its Sub-recipients will provide two primary types of language access services: oral and written.
-Both oral language access services and written language access services will meet the standards for Meaningful Access as described in this Plan, including interpretation and translation services being conducted by a demonstrably qualified bilingual staff member communicating directly in an LEP person's language or a qualified contractor providing interpretation or translation services.
+Under this Plan, DCA and its Sub-Recipients will provide two primary types of language access services: oral and written.
+Both oral language access services and written language access services will meet the standards for Meaningful Access as described in this Plan, including interpretation and translation services conducted by professional vendors and the quality of those services being confirmed by a demonstrably qualified bilingual staff member.

-DCA will continually monitor compliance with this Plan and the effectiveness of the Plan in eliminating barriers to Meaningful Access for LEP individuals.
+DCA will continually monitor compliance with this Plan and the effectiveness of the Plan in eliminating barriers to Meaningful Access for DHH and LEP individuals.

-DCA and its Sub-recipients will engage in outreach efforts to ensure that LEP persons are aware of the language access services available to them.
+DCA and its Sub-Recipients will engage in outreach efforts to ensure that DHH and LEP persons are aware of the language access services available to them.

-DCA will also provide training to Program-level LAP Coordinators, Sub-recipient grant administrators, local government officials, and direct service staff on methods of assistance available to LEP individuals in the implementation of this Plan.
-This training will be periodically updated and delivered as DCA's LEP needs and language access services evolve.
+DCA will also provide training to Program-level LAP Coordinators, Sub-Recipient grant administrators, and direct service staff on methods of assistance available to DHH and LEP individuals in the implementation of this Plan.
+This training will be periodically updated and delivered as DCA's needs and language access services evolve.